Kevin109/ips-displays-site/content/guides/ips-vs-oled-for-embedded-displays.md

 Both IPS and OLED have strong cases in industrial and embedded applications.
 **IPS** remains the go-to choice for **longevity, outdoor performance, and cost stability**, while **OLED** shines in **design flexibility and premium image quality**.

-If you're still unsure which panel fits your application, read our [Display Interfaces Guide](/guides/display-interfaces-lvds-vs-mipi-vs-edp-vs-hdmi/) to understand how connection standards affect performance, cost, and integration.

 ---